Detailed asymptotic expansions for partitions into powers: Introduction

-Finally we mention the material in section \ref{xv}.
-There the convexity and log-concavity of the sequence $p^k(n)$ is shown for large $n$.
+The convexity and log-concavity of the sequence $p^k(n)$ for large $n$ is shown in Section \ref{xv}.
 Recall that a sequence $a(n)$ is convex at $n$ if $2a(n)\lqs a(n+1)+a(n-1)$ and log-concave there if $a(n)^2\gqs a(n+1)\cdot a(n-1)$.
 Ulas conjectured further inequalities in \cite{Ul21} and we prove them here:

 \begin{theorem} For each positive integer $k$ there exist $\mathcal C_k$ and $\mathcal D_k$ so that

 \end{theorem} In fact Theorem \ref{las} is stronger than Ulas's conjectures and follows from the sharper results of Corollaries \ref{xyh} and \ref{xyh2}.
 These in turn follow from a detailed study of Theorem \ref{wri}.